-For advice on alerting parents, or displaying signage, in relation to case(s) of a notifiable infectious disease in the school, schools can contact the appropriate LPHU or phone DH on 1300 651 160 who may give advice on whether such as action is required.
+For advice on alerting parents, or displaying signage, in relation to case(s) of a notifiable infectious disease in the school, schools can contact the appropriate LPHU or phone DH on who may give advice on whether such as action is required.

 In more general cases, where communication has been deemed necessary, the school should give consideration as to what should be communicated to the school community.

 - be written in a way not to cause alarm